 It is a rare animal found in the Himalayan region and famous for its musk.
 Its scientific name is Moschus chryso-gaster.
 It is also known as the Himalayan Musk deer (कस्तूरी मृग).
 From ancient times, it has been used for medicinal purposes and scents.
 It likes to inhabit areas where there is no possibility of human interference.

-Musk existing in its belly-button specializes in this animal.
-Living up to the height of 2 to 5 thousand meters high mountains and snow-covered peaks from thousands of years.
+Musk existing in its belly button specializes in this animal.
+Living up to the height of 2 to 5 thousand meters high mountains and snow-covered peaks for thousands of years.
 This musk deer has four species here.
 It has a brown coat spotted With black and yellow spots.
 The male deer has a little balled tail.
 It does not have horns.
-It has two long teeth curved backward in its jaw used for self-defense and digging herbs and vegetations.
-It has four hoves on each leg.
+It has two long teeth curved backwards in its jaw used for self-defence and digging herbs and vegetation.
+It has four holes on each leg.

 State Butterfly Of Uttarakhand: Common peacock